 Sharad joined Watsi on June 17th, 2015.
-Seven years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sharad's most recent donation supported Chamnan, a 34-year-old merchant from Cambodia, to fund ear surgery so that he can hear well again.
+Eight years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sharad's most recent donation supported Phearun, a gardener from Cambodia, to fund surgery to heal his wrist.

 Chamnan is a 34-year-old merchant.
 He is married and is the proud dad to two daughters.
 In his free time, he enjoys playing football.
 About ten years ago, Chamnan had an ear infection that caused the tympanic membrane, or the ear drum, in his right ear to perforate.
 As a result, Chamnan experiences ear discharge, pain, and ringing in his ear.
 It is difficult for him communicate clearly with others, which makes work difficult for him.
 Fortunately, our medical partner, Children's Surgical Centre (CSC), is helping Chamnan receive treatment.
 On June 2nd, he will undergo a myringoplasty procedure on his right ear, during which surgeons will close the perforation.
 Now, he needs help raising $487 to fund his procedure.
 This covers medications, supplies, and inpatient care.
 Chamnan shared, "I hope my ear discharge stops and my hearing finally improves."